jose94752/UltraVNC/cmake/conan/readmeConan.txt

 ######################  Upgrade in progress for Conan Windows Visual Studio Users

 # Windows with cmake, using LLVM compiler

-# x64 Native Tools Command Prompt for VS 2022
+# Open git bash

-# Same steps before the cmake invocation as above
+# Same steps before the cmake invocation as above (# Common Steps cmake invocation)

+# Steps specific using LLVM compiler
 cd /d c:\source
 mkdir obj_ninja_llvm && cd obj_ninja_llvm
 # Previous with vcpkg (Which one use # x64 Native Tools Command Prompt for VS 2022)